Chart Color Schemes

 The level of general health in Cobbitty - Bringelly is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Cobbitty-Bringelly shows better-than-average health outcomes, with a lower prevalence of common conditions among its general population compared to national averages.
-However, the older and at-risk cohorts have higher rates.
+Cobbitty-Bringelly shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages, but higher rates are seen among older and at-risk groups.
+Private health cover is high, with approximately 57% of the total population (~3,392 people) having it, compared to 52.5% in Greater Sydney.

 Frequently Asked Questions - Health